ghga-de/ghga-metadata-schema/docs/schema_markdown/biospecimen_type.md

 # Slot: biospecimen_type

 The type of a biospecimen.
-Note: Not to be confused with rdf:type
+Note: Not to be confused with rdf:type.

 URI: [GHGA:biospecimen_type](https://w3id.org/GHGA/biospecimen_type)